Speculative and Informative: Lessons from Market Reactions to Speculation Cues

 Abstract

 Speculative language in corporate disclosures can convey valuable information on firms’ fundamentals.
-We evaluate this idea by developing a measure for speculative statements based on sentences marked with the "weasel tag” on Wikipedia.
-In the 16-week test period after filing, greater use of speculative statements in 10-Ks predicts positive and non-reverting abnormal returns, improvements to stock liquidity, more insider and informed buying, and more positive news sentiment.
-These findings are driven by disclosures that are more forward-looking and contain more R&D terms.
-These findings imply that manager usage of speculative language tends to reflect voluntary disclosure of private information, which reveals positive but uncertain future events.
+We evaluate this idea by developing a measure for speculative statements based on sentences marked with the "weasel tag" on Wikipedia.
+In the 16-week test period after filing, greater use of speculative statements in 10-Ks predicts higher and non-reverting abnormal returns, more insider and informed buying, and higher news sentiment.
+These findings imply that managers' usage of speculative language in 10-Ks reflects voluntary disclosure of their private information about the positive prospects of events when market implications of the events are uncertain and thus have room for (re)interpretation.

 Keywords: Textual Analysis, 10-K Filings, Wikipedia, Weasel Words, Speculative language, Market Reactions, Information Asymmetry, Informed Trading Activity, News Sentiment